martinspedro/SO-notes/README.md

 ## License
-The content of this project itself is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/) and the underlying source code is under the [MIT license](https://opensource.org/licenses/mit-license.php).
+T he content of this project itself is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/) and the underlying source code is under the [MIT license](https://opensource.org/licenses/mit-license.php).